Research in IYS

 This webpage does not cover all the IYS research going on in Canada.
 We are excited to add more content to show and celebrate the amazing work of all partners, collaborators, and communities leading IYS research.

-Here is some exciting IYS research that teams are leading across Canada.
+Here are some exciting IYS research that teams are leading across Canada.

 Youth Wellness Hubs of Ontario (YWHO)

-YWHO research prioritizes equity and engagement as they work to make sure young people can access high quality services.
+YWHO research prioritizes equity and engagement as we embed the voices of all youth in our services, working to make sure young people can access high quality services within a learning health system.

-Examples of YWHO research include using different methods (like Implementation Science, Indigenous methodologies and Black-centred and antiracism approaches) to create standards of integrated service delivery and measurement-based care.
+Examples of YWHO research include using different methods (like Implementation Science, Indigenous methodologies and Black-centred and antiracism approaches, mixed methods community based research) to create standards of integrated service delivery and measurement-based care, guidelines for equity-deserving youth, and addressing the social determinants of health.

-YWHO also seeks to better understand the primary and sexual health care needs of youth, the gaps in gender-affirming care and youth-driven solutions to address climate distress and related mental health challenges.
+YWHO also seeks to better understand the primary and sexual health care needs of youth, the gaps in gender-affirming care, access and use of YWHO services, and youth-driven solutions in the face of climate change.
+More generally, YWHO research aims to comprehensively understand the role of integrated care services as a critical component of the broader health care system serving youth.

 Foundry